albrow/confirm/README.md

 # Confirm

-A tiny but useful utility for confirming actions, typically used in scripts or makefiles.
+A tiny but useful utility for confirming actions, typically used in user-executable scripts or makefiles.

 ## Installation

 To install confirm, you must first [install Go](https://golang.org/dl/).
+Confirm requires Go version 1.6+.
 If you have Go installed, simply run:

 ```
 go get -u github.com/albrow/confirm